lsobremonte/lsobremonte.github.io/_posts/2024-05-11-terminal-apps.md

 ### HomeBrew Installer

+description: Homebrew is a package manager for macOS that simplifies the installation of software on Apple's macOS operating system and Linux.

 ```bash
 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"
 ```

 ### Azure CLI

+description: Azure CLI is a command-line tool that provides a set of commands used to manage Azure resources.

 ```bash
 brew update && brew install azure-cli